hendrtd/comp-2210/docs/modules/m0/hands-on/vocareum.md

 in this course.
 Using Vocareum requires a subscription fee that will be charged directly to your eBill via Auburn's [All Access](https://www.aubookstore.com/t-Textbook_AllAccess.aspx) program.
-Do **not** go to the Vocareum website directly to sign up or pay.
+Do **NOT** go to the Vocareum website directly to sign up or pay.
 Instead, your Vocareum account will be automatically created when you access the Vocareum activity via the "Load in a New Window" button at the bottom of this page.
 This will load Vocareum and you will be prompted to enter the access code that was